twoquestions/twoquestions.github.io/_posts/2015-08-28-holy-state-batman.markdown

 BGSU education, and I wasn't really enamored with it.
 I fell in love immediately with lisp, and it seems everyone who writes lisp uses emacs anyway.
 Weekend project, HOOOOO!

+I'll have to write another post on the importance of exercise as well, as my productivity has slackened without weights.